Tuna Croquettes

 Arman’s recipe tips

 - Tuna patties falling apart when you dredge them?
-This happens to me sometimes.
-Just pop the mixture in the fridge for 20 minutes so it can firm up.
+This happens to me sometimes, and it’s usually due to the mashed potato texture.
+Just pop the mixture in the fridge for 20 minutes to firm up.

 Variations